Superradiant many-qubit absorption refrigerator: Model

 Due to the collective couplings, the global Hamiltonian of the universe $H=H_S+\sum_\nu H_{I,\nu}+\sum_\nu H_{B,\nu}$ conserves the total angular momentum operator $J^2=J_x^2+J_y^2+J_z^2$ and the $x$-parity operator~\footnote{The hermitian and unitary parity operator obeys $\Pi^\dagger \Pi = \Pi^2=\mathbf{1}$ and furthermore transforms $\Pi J_x \Pi = +J_x$, $\Pi J_y \Pi = -J_y$ and $\Pi J_z \Pi = -J_z$, which can be seen by considering the individual spin transformations separately.
 From this it follows that the parity operator $\Pi$ commutes with $H_S$, $H_{I,\nu}$, and $J^2$.} $\Pi = e^{\ii \pi (J_x-N/2)}$ of the system, i.e., one finds $[H, J^2]=0$, $[H, \Pi]=0$, and also $[J^2,\Pi]=0$.
 Thus, we can constrain the considerations to the subspace of maximum angular momentum and positive parity, irrespective of the particular perturbative scheme that we use below.
 In this sector, which has for odd $N$ in total only $(N+1)/2$ states $H_S \ket{v_m^+} = E_m \ket{v_m^+}$ we have non-degenerate system energy eigenstates with

-that can be expressed by the usual Dicke states obeying $J_z \ket{j,m}=m \ket{j,m}$ and $J^2 \ket{j,m}=j(j+1)\ket{j,m}$.
+Here, the $\ket{v_m^+}$ form the {\em proper collective basis} for our problem, that can be expressed by the usual collective Dicke states obeying $J_z \ket{j,m}=m \ket{j,m}$ and $J^2 \ket{j,m}=j(j+1)\ket{j,m}$.
+From the local basis (also known as computational basis in quantum information context~\cite{nielsen2000}), the maximum angular momentum sector with $j=N/2$ of the collective Dicke basis can be constructed by acting with raising operators $J_+=J_x+\ii J_y$ on the local basis state $\ket{1\ldots 1}=\ket{j=N/2,m=-N/2}$ multiple times.

 In this article, we will consider the situation of odd $N$, where $m$ assumes half-integer values.
 Treating only the even parity sector of maximum angular momentum with $j=N/2$ is significantly less demanding than the full set of $2^N$ states that would need to be considered -- together with their coherent superpositions -- if we worked in the local basis instead.
 Furthermore, the even and odd parity sectors are for odd $N$ fully symmetric to each other \footnote{ If we would choose $N$ even, then for $m\in \{1,\ldots,N/2\}$ we can define vectors $\ket{v_m^+}=\frac{1}{\sqrt{2}} \left[\ket{j,m}+\ket{j,-m}\right]$ in the same way as as for odd $N$ but denote $\ket{v_0^+}\equiv \ket{j,0}$.
 The even parity sector would then have dimension $N/2+1$ while the odd parity sector, spanned by vectors $\ket{v_m^-} = \frac{1}{\sqrt{2}} \left[\ket{j,m}-\ket{j,-m}\right]$ with $m\in \{1,\ldots,N/2\}$, would have dimension $N/2$, and the lowest transitions in both sectors would be different.
-For simplicity we only consider therefore odd $N$ with even parity in this article. }.
+For simplicity we only consider therefore odd $N$ with even parity in the main text of this article. }, which we also discuss in App.~\ref{APP:fragility}.
 Even more, the fact that the spectrum in this sector is non-degenerate, allows for a simple rate equation treatment between the relevant energy eigenstates as shown in Fig.~\ref{fig:absorbtion_refrigerator}.

 Below, we outline the actual calculation of the transition rates.
+More on the preparation of the specific initial states of interest and their fragility is also discussed in App.~\ref{APP:fragility}.